-1. The Regulations for the Management of the Company and observation by the members thereof and their representatives shall be those as contained in these Articles and the regulations contained in Table A of Schedule I to the Companies Act, 1956, as far Public Company, except in regard to matters contained in these Articles which shall have the effect to excluding such regulations of Table A of Schedule I as are inconsistent with Articles herein below contained.
+1. The Regulations for the Management of the Company and observation by the members thereof and their representatives shall be those as contained in these Articles and the regulations contained in Table A of Schedule I to the Companies Act, 1956 (hereinafter as the Companies Act or the Act), as far Public Company, except in regard to matters contained in these Articles which shall have the effect to excluding such regulations of Table A of Schedule I as are inconsistent with Articles herein below contained.